 Take yourself to the Whiteflash site and you can get one of their top end 1.348 ct D IF A CUT ABOVE® Hearts and Arrows Diamonds.

-Anyone looking for a top stone to complete that dream engagement ring should not presume due to their marketing ploy that Zales, or Blue Nile for that matter, are the cheaper options.
-We have now proved that both of these retailers sell comparable items at higher prices than the bespoke companies James Allen and Whiteflash.
+Anyone looking for a top stone to complete that dream engagement ring should not presume due to their marketing ploy that Zales is a cheaper option.
+We have now proved that Zales sell comparable items at higher prices than the bespoke companies like Whiteflash.

 Designer & Custom Items

-It’s tough to know where to start with this one as Zales offer more designer and exclusive collections than any other site I’ve come across.
+It’s tough to know where to start with this one as Zales several designer and exclusive collections.
 Vera Wang is obviously the name that leaps out at you here but there are many other big names in there as well.

 The Neil Lane Bridal Collection is something pretty special and there are also celebrity collections, although it isn’t clear whether they actually designed them or are just endorsing them.
 Zales also offer an exclusive online collection which consists of a range of rings at heavily discounted prices.